Profile

 6. 6

 Grease a baking dish with olive oil and sprinkle with breadcrumbs.
-Layer in the pasta, alternating with grated pecorino.
+Layer the pasta, alternating with grated pecorino.

 7. 7